mayahq/Roo-Code-With-CLI/README.md

 # Roo Code With CLI

-This repository is a fork of [Roo Code](https://github.com/RooVetGit/Roo-Code) that adds a powerful CLI interface to control and configure the Roo Code VS Code extension programmatically.
-This enables automation, scripting, and remote management of Roo Code configurations.
+This repository is a fork of [Roo Code With CLI](https://github.com/RooVetGit/Roo-Code) that adds a powerful CLI interface to control and configure the Roo Code With CLI VS Code extension programmatically.
+This enables automation, scripting, and remote management of Roo Code With CLI configurations.

 ## What's New in This Fork